+IM Syllabus (2023): Physics
-6.4 Magnetic fields

-6.4.1 Magnetic field

-- (a) Define magnetic field in terms of a region of space where the magnetic force acts. - (b) Define the direction of the magnetic field lines. - (c) Draw the magnetic field lines due to a bar magnet, a North and a South pole facing each other, a long straight current-carrying conductor, two long straight parallel conductors carrying equal currents and a solenoid.
+Content Learning outcomes and comments 6.4 Magnetic fields 6.4.1 Magnetic field Candidates should be able to: (a) Define magnetic field in terms of a region of space where the magnetic force acts. (b) Define the direction of the magnetic field lines. (c) Draw the magnetic field lines due to a bar magnet, a North and a South pole facing each other, a long straight current-carrying conductor, two long straight parallel conductors carrying equal currents and a solenoid.
 Where appropriate the magnetic polarity should be indicated.
-Use of mnemonics, such as the right hand grip rule, to indicate relative direction of quantities and magnetic polarity is expected. - (d) Use standard symbols (such as ⊗ and ×) to indicate current and magnetic field lines direction relative to the plane in a two dimensional diagram.

-6.4.2 Magnetic flux density, flux and flux linkage

-- (a) Define magnetic flux density B, flux φ and flux linkage $N\phi$ where N is the number of turns - (b) Use the weber as the unit for magnetic flux. - (c) Identify the magnetic flux density as a vector quantity.

-6.4.3 Magnetic force on a current-carrying conductor

-- (a) Relate the magnetic force on a current carrying conductor to the magnetic flux density. - (b) State and use the equation $F = BIl \sin(\theta)$ where F is the force, I the current, l the length of the conductor and θ is the angle between the directions of the magnetic flux density and the current. - (c) Use Fleming's left hand rule or any other equivalent rule. - (d) Define the tesla and use it as the unit for the magnetic flux density.

-6.4.4 Force on a charged particle moving through a magnetic field that of a uniform magnetic field as a centripetal force.

-- (a) Derive and use the equation $F = Bqv \sin(\theta)$ where q is the charge, v is the velocity and θ is the angle between B and v. - (b) Relate the direction of the force to that of a charged particle in motion and the magnetic field. - (c) Identify the magnetic force on a charged particle moving in a plane perpendicular to
+Use of mnemonics, such as the right hand grip rule, to indicate relative direction of quantities and magnetic polarity is expected. (d) Use standard symbols (such as ⊗ and ×) to indicate current and magnetic field lines direction relative to the plane in a two dimensional diagram.
+6.4.2 Magnetic flux density, flux and flux linkage Candidates should be able to: (a) Define magnetic flux density B, flux φ and flux linkage Nφ where N is the number of turns. (b) Use the weber as the unit for magnetic flux. (c) Identify the magnetic flux density as a vector quantity.
+6.4.3 Magnetic force on a current-carrying conductor Candidates should be able to: (a) Relate the magnetic force on a current carrying conductor to the magnetic flux density. (b) State and use the equation F = BIl sin(θ) where F is the force, I the current, l the length of the conductor and θ is the angle between the directions of the magnetic flux density and the current. (c) Use Fleming's left hand rule or any other equivalent rule. (d) Define the tesla and use it as the unit for the magnetic flux density.
+6.4.4 Force on a charged particle moving through a magnetic field Candidates should be able to: (a) Derive and use the equation F = Bqv sin(θ) where q is the charge, v is the velocity and θ is the angle between B and v. (b) Relate the direction of the force to that of a charged particle in motion and the magnetic field. (c) Identify the magnetic force on a charged particle moving in a plane perpendicular to